-‘Dragon Ball Super’ Preview Teases A Possible Alliance Between Universe 7 & Someone Powerful
+‘Dragon Ball Super’ Preview Teases A Possible Alliance Between Universe 7 And Someone Powerful

 — 「ドラゴンボール超」公式 (@DB_super2015) January 2, 2018

 His face wasn’t shown, but it’s enough for fans to speculate that he might be Universe 7’s new ally.
 The Dragon Ball Super Tournament of Power has four strongest universes that did not join the battle royal as they have the highest mortal rank.
-The Gods of Destruction of these universes (U1, U5, U8, and U12) such as Arack, Gene, Liquir, and Iwen have not taken sides, but fans expect the U5 leader that he is already supporting Lord Beerus’ team.
+The Gods of Destruction of these universes (U1, U5, U8, and U12), such as Arack, Gene, Liquir, and Iwen, have not taken sides, but fans expect the U5 leader is already supporting Lord Beerus’ team.

-Howbeit, others suggest that these Gods of Destruction are free to sit in with whatever team they like whilst the Tournament of Power is rolling.
-Some fans though are certain that the upcoming episode will bring a lot of explosives, especially that there are only two universes left vying for survival.
+Others suggest that these Gods of Destruction are free to sit in with whatever team they like while the Tournament of Power is rolling.
+Some fans are certain that the upcoming episode will bring a lot of explosive action, especially now that there are only two universes left vying for survival.